ben-edde/LIMA/Note.md

 when scaling y: (1,100)
 msle (0.0005) ~= log_cosh (0.0002) ~= mape > huber ~= mae > mse >>> cos

+### more data

+* using more news (world and econ) seems good for linear model but not DL although diff is not obvious.
 ```